 ‘Why I became a violin restorer?

 I was born into a musical family, several of my close relatives being music teachers.
 My father was a wood dealer, which connected me from early on to wood.
-After I first visited Cremona in 1989 I was determined to become a violin maker ‘
+After I first visited Cremona at a young age I was determined to become a violin maker ‘

 Christian initially trained as a cabinet maker in Berlin/Germany.
 He joined the Milanese Violin making School, graduating with best marks.
 During this period he also made a number of instruments in his own workshop in Cremona, while at the same time being an assistant to Luca Primon in Milan/Italy.